JohnKendrick/PDielec/PDielec/Tests/Crystal_Raman/modal_pairs_final_state_design.md

 5. Assert that the full external-channel amplitudes agree to within `1e-10`.
    (They will only agree if the accumulator sums all pairs coherently before squaring.)
+6. Repeat the same check for a unitary rotation of the reciprocal detector subspace.
+The external-channel amplitude must be invariant to basis changes in both `E_L` and `E_S_rec`; testing only the incident side is not sufficient for the final implementation.

 **FS5 — Degenerate optical subspace at normal incidence:**
 1. Set up a uniaxial medium at normal incidence.
 The two forward Berreman modes